AI-Generated Portrait

 Intake Process

-The CRM intake form replaces paper when collecting customer information and marketing opt-ins.
+The CRM's intake form streamlines customer interactions by replacing paper when collecting customer information and marketing opt-ins.

 Online Scheduler

-My custom online scheduler integrates into my website and google listing, keeping appointments synchronized between the CRM and shop management software.
+Reducing time spent on collecting customer information, the online scheduler integrates directly into the public website and google listing, keeping appointments synchronized between the CRM and shop management software.
+Approximately 50% of our online bookings have been generated outside of normal business hours, demonstrating a demand for after-hours customer convenience.

 Appointment Reminders

-My CRM uses Twilio and SendGrid to send appointment reminders via SMS and email, as well as handling basic responses like cancel, stop, and reschedule.
+Twilio and SendGrid are used to send appointment reminders via SMS and email, as well as handling basic responses like cancel, stop, and reschedule.

 Part Sales Tracking

-Once a repair order is complete and payment is received, the CRM imports part sales to provide insight into inventory suggestions and historical sales reports
+Once a repair order is complete and payment is received, the CRM imports part sales from shop management software to provide insight into inventory suggestions and historical sales reports.

 After a customer picks up their repaired vehicle, a request is sent out for feedback, providing key insights into business processes and procedures.